matkuki/ExCo/README.md

 Copyright (c) 2013-2015 Matic Kukovec.
 All rights reserved.

 #### Additional licenses: ####
-All additional licenses are specified at the beginning of every source code file.
+All additional licenses are specified at the beginning of every source code file and in text file format in the ```additional_licenses``` directory.
 If I made any mistakes, please open an issue.

 ### Some features: ###